-Before joining the United States Department of Energy, Mr. Croley served as Deputy White House Counsel for President Obama.
-He provided legal and strategic counsel to the President, Chief of Staff and senior White House staff concerning major regulatory and litigation issues, as well as communications, congressional oversight and crisis response.
-In this capacity, he oversaw all areas of domestic policy – including financial regulation, healthcare and immigration.
-Mr. Croley also worked actively on all major energy and environmental issues, including liquefied natural gas exports, permitting, regional petroleum reserves, rules under the Clean Air Act and Clean Water Act, water resource issues and Endangered Species Act issues.
+Before joining the Energy Department, Mr. Croley served as Deputy White House Counsel for President Obama on policy matters.
+He provided legal and strategic counsel to the President, Chief of Staff, and senior White House staff concerning major regulatory policy and litigation matters, as well as communications, congressional oversight, and crisis response.
+In this capacity, he oversaw all areas of domestic policy – including financial regulation, healthcare, immigration, and criminal justice policy.
+Mr. Croley worked actively on major energy and environmental issues, including liquefied natural gas exports, federal permitting, petroleum reserves, rules under the Clean Air Act and Clean Water Act, water resource issues, and Endangered Species Act issues.
 He first joined the White House as a Special Assistant to the President for Justice and Regulatory Policy on the Domestic Policy Council, where he served as senior White House policy advisor for civil rights, criminal justice policy, firearm regulation, food safety, regulatory reform, and government transparency.

 Mr. Croley began his career as a law clerk to Judge Stephen F. Williams of the US Court of Appeals for the District of Columbia Circuit.
 He then joined the faculty of the University of Michigan Law School, where he taught administrative law, civil procedure, regulation, torts, and a variety of specialty courses.
 He remains on the Michigan Law faculty, where he teaches a seminar on energy law and policy.

 Energy and the Environment